 For the first time, researchers of the University of Tokyo and Nagoya Institute of Technology managed to move small objects with the help of a complex system of 3D acoustic levitation.

-Researchers of the University of Tokyo and Nagoya Institute of Technology managed to move small objects with the help of a complex system of acoustic levitation: sound waves moved polystyrene particles with a diameter of 0.6 to 2 mm in three-dimensional space.
-Earlier moving items using the same system was possible in only two dimensions.
+Sound waves moved polystyrene particles with a diameter of 0.6 to 2 mm in three-dimensional space.
+In earlier attempts, moving items using the same system was possible in only two dimensions.

-The literature describes an experiment that can be made at home: holing a slip of paper over the ultrasonic generator so that its free end was 3-5 mm above the end of the rod, you need to press the generator, and the tip of the paper will go up and will hang over the rod under the influence of a sound wave.
+Hold a slip of paper over the ultrasonic generator so that its free end was 3-5 mm above the end of the rod.
+You need to press the generator, and the tip of the paper will go up and will hang over the rod under the influence of a sound wave.